Winter Pet Safety Tips

 - Prepare ahead of time for winter storms, slick roads, and power outages by keeping a five-day supply of pet food, cat litter, pet prescriptions, and other daily needs on hand.

-At Switzer Veterinary Clinic, we’re happy to answer your questions about winter pet safety.
+At Switzer Veterinary Clinic, we’re happy to answer your questions about cold weather pet safety in Alpena.
 Please contact us at (989) 340-0975 if your pet becomes sick or injured this winter.